nginx/unit-docs/source/configuration.rst

    "share": [
        "/www/$host$uri",
-       "/www/global_static$uri",
+       "/www/error_pages/not_found.html"
    ]

-This tries a :samp:`$host`-based directory first; if a suitable file isn't found there, the search continues in :file:`/www/global_static/`.
-If it also fails, a 404 "Not Found" response is returned.
+This snippet tries a :samp:`$host`-based directory first; if a suitable file isn't found there, the :file:`not_found.html` file is tried.
+If neither is accessible, a 404 "Not Found" response is returned.

 Finally, if a file path points to a directory, Unit attempts to serve an :samp:`index`-indicated file from it.
 Suppose we have the following directory